muratk3n/thirdwave/en/2019/05/bezos-space-infrastructure.md

 17.98 TW
 ```

-So panels covering all of Texas can supply more than the energy needed
+Hence panels covering a Texas size area can supply more than the
-today.
+energy needed today.

 Important point 10 KW / person is a first-world number.
 Not everyone
 in the world is there yet.
 Plus first world is in luxurious